 The African Studies Centre, within the School of Interdisciplinary Area Studies, acts as a focal point for graduate level work and faculty research on Africa.
 Alongside vibrant doctoral programmes, the MSc in African Studies, inaugurated in 2006, is already recognised as Europe's most prestigious and successful training programme in its field.

-Grade 7: £30,738 to £37,768 per annum, pro rata for part time appointments.
+Grade 7: £30,738 - £37,768 per annum, pro rata for part time appointments.